Icinga/icinga2/doc/6-advanced-topics.md

 > get an idea about network related connection problems from different
 > point of views.
 Use the `authorities` attribute to assign the service
 > check to the configured node.

+### <a id="host-multiple-cluster-nodes"></a> Host With Multiple Cluster Nodes

+Special scenarios might require multiple cluster nodes running on a single host.
+By default Icinga 2 and its features will drop their runtime data below the prefix `IcingaLocalStateDir`.
+By default packages will set that path to `/var`.
+You can either set that variable as constant configuration definition in [icinga2.conf](#icinga2-conf) or pass it as runtime variable to the Icinga 2 daemon.

+    # icinga2 -c /etc/icinga2/node1/icinga2.conf -DIcingaLocalStateDir=/opt/node1/var

+> **Note**
+>
+> You are required to ship the same directory layout known from a default
+> Icinga 2 installation.
+Details in [Runtime Locations](#runtime-locations).

 ## <a id="dependencies"></a> Dependencies